bjankord/brettjankord.com/content/blog/2013-03-07-style-guide-boilerplate.md

 This is similar to what Mat Marquis does with [X-RayHTML][3] and how code examples work on the [jQuery mobile docs site][4] currently.
 One thing I didn't like about this was how I had to format the live markup to get it look formatted correctly in the example code.
 Any code I wanted to populate in a code example, I had to remove all of the spaces to the left of the open and closing tags of my code sample.
 Looking at the markup it looked odd.
 It wasn't a big issue, though I could see people not wanting to format their markup so particularly to get the sample code to look right in `pre`.

 I kept looking around and came to Jeremy Keith's [Pattern Primer][5].
-I liked how code snippets were all html pages that were pulled in with PHP.
+I liked how code snippets were all HTML pages that were pulled in with PHP.
 It meant I didn't have to worry about odd formatting to get my live code formatting to look correct in the code examples.

 I spoke with Jeremy to see if I could use Pattern Primer for the core of my style guide boilerplate and build on top of it and he gave me the green light.